4: When Chamber Pots Fly

 Rory spun as the shout shattered the air, her eye catching a glimpse of black cloth fluttering across the rooftops as angry mutters rippled through the crowd.
 The procession had stopped, the Caselen entourage taking up formation, and she found herself facing a wall of mounted knights.
 Feeling the tension rise another few notches, she went to take a step back, sensing that it would be safer in the backstreets.
-A soft squeak escaped from between her lips as the man behind her grabbed by the shoulder and squeezed firmly.
+A soft squeak escaped from between her lips as the man behind her grabbed by the shoulder and squeezed it firmly.
 He was dark-eyed with straw-coloured hair.
 A long crescent scar slashed across his temple, and his arms were muscled and corded like a knight or a blacksmith.
 Something in the way he held himself that reminded the girl of Isaac.

 Rory swallowed and faced forward again.
 There was a darkness clouding their faces and it frightened her.
 She'd seen it before, in the eyes of the Duke whenever she mentioned his brother's usurpation of the throne.
 Rage.
 Cold, relentless rage.
 She bit the inside of her cheek.
 There were Royal Guardsmen posted all along the road, it wouldn't be long before word reached the Emperor that someone had attacked the Caselen delegates.
 When that happened more guards would be sent out to quell the "disturbance."
 She hoped to the gods that they would send someone with diplomacy to confront these commoners.